abao1999/panda/README.md

 We are fine-tuning [Chronos](https://github.com/amazon-science/chronos-forecasting) on trajectories from dynamical systems.
 Chronos is itself a variation of the [T5 architecture](https://huggingface.co/docs/transformers/en/model_doc/t5) fine-tuned on various benchmark univariate timeseries datasets.
 Specifically, Chronos fine-tunes an deep-narrow [efficient T5](https://huggingface.co/google/t5-efficient-large).

+If you run into a weird miopen error, see: https://github.com/pytorch/pytorch/issues/60477

 ## Evaluation
 To evalute the performance of a fine-tuned model, run `python scripts/evaluate.py` after setting the appropriate configuration in `configs/evaluation.yaml`.
 In particular, set `model_id` to point to the directory of your saved fine-tuned model checkpoint.
 The list of dynamical systems used for evaluation is also set in the configuration, but will default to using the test/train split.